TextControl/ReportingCloud.DotNet.Core/README.md

 #  ReportingCloud .NET Core Wrapper

+[Deprecated - the ReportingCloud.DotNet wrapper is multi-target now]

 This is the official .NET Core wrapper for ReportingCloud, which is authored, maintained and fully supported by [Text Control](http://www.textcontrol.com).

 [http://www.reporting.cloud](http://www.reporting.cloud)